astronomer/docs/software/install-airgapped.md

 :::

 Request a TLS certificate and private key from your enterprise security team.
-This certificate needs to be valid for the `BASEDOMAIN` your organization uses for Astronomer, as well as the subdomains listed at the beginning of Step 4.
+This certificate needs to be valid for the `BASEDOMAIN` your organization uses for Astronomer, as well as your subdomains.
 You should be given two `.pem` files:

-* One for your encrypted certificate
+- One for your encrypted certificate
-* One for your private key
+- One for your private key

 To confirm that your enterprise security team generated the correct certificate, run the following command using the `openssl` CLI: